Carbon Footprint

 • Shut Down Computers at Night - Shut down or turn off computers, monitors, printers, and speakers each night.

-• Use Power Strips - Plug all electronics into power strips and turn them off each night to save more energy.
+• Use Power Strips - Plug all electronics into power strips, and turn them off each night to save more energy.

-• Receive an Energy Audit - An Energy Audit will identify cost-beneficial improvements for your facility.
+• Receive an Energy Audit - An energy audit will identify cost-beneficial improvements for your facility.

-• Apply for an Emerald Award - Get recognized for outstanding environmentally responsible practices with the Emerald Awards.
+• Apply for an Emerald Award - Get recognized for outstanding environmentally-responsible practices with the Emerald Awards.

-• Plant Native Drought Resistant Plants – Xeriscape is quality landscaping that conserves water and protects the environment.
-Trees intake carbon dioxide and make clean air for us to breathe.
+• Plant Native Drought Resistant Plants – Trees intake carbon dioxide and make clean air for us to breathe.
+Xeriscape is quality landscaping that conserves water and protects the environment.
 Visit NatureScape Broward for more information.